JustBobinAround/servicenow_bug_tracker/README.md

 cool idea, don't use in production.

 # Building
 This was built on NixOS.
-My Nix packages is not the most pure, so it will be a minute before I have full nix flake solution running.
-But you should mostly need `rust`, `wasm-pack`, and `python3.7` or greater.
+My Nix packages are not the most pure, so it will be a minute before I have full nix flake solution running.
+But you should mostly need `rust`, `wasm-pack`, and `python3 or some other http server for testing`.
 The important thing after those dependencies is to ensure your environment variables are properly set (see next section).

 ### Setting passcode on build
 Set the env variable `WASM_ENV_CRYPT` to the passcode you want before building.